Hammerhead8/rpn-calculator/README.md

 # rpn-calculator
 A basic reverse polish notation calculator.
-It is based on GNU dc with a few extra operations added that I use quite often.
+It is similar to GNU dc with a few extra operations added that I use quite often.

 # Features